fredmelka/webpage-reader/readme.md

 # About the repository
-This little snippet is a codebase for scanning for specific data through a webpage, recording it, and printing and reusing.
+This little snippet is a codebase for scanning for specific data through a webpage, recording and reusing.

 The webpage example on which it is based is : https://www.balenciaga.com/en-us/women/shoes/sneakers.